 Do not assume a key signature tells you the key.
 A piece with two sharps could be in D major or B minor.
 Look at the first and last chords, the bass notes, and the melody’s resting points to determine which key is actually in play.

-The best way to internalize relative key relationships is through active practice rather than memorization.
-Play a C major scale, then without lifting your hands, start and end on A instead.
-Listen to how the mood shifts.
+The best way is active practice rather than memorization.
+Play a C major scale, then without lifting your hands, start and end on A instead — listen to how the mood shifts.
 Do this in every key.
-Over time, you will hear the relative minor lurking inside every major scale you play, and switching between them will become second nature.
+Over time you’ll hear the relative minor lurking inside every major scale you play.

 Understanding relative major and minor keys is a foundational skill that pays off in every area of music.
-If you want to put this knowledge into practice, Music Genius offers interactive games like Name the Key and Build the Scale that help you identify key signatures and construct scales on the spot — a hands-on way to build fluency with these relationships.
+If you want to put this knowledge into practice, Music Genius offers Name the Key and Build the Scale — interactive games that help you identify key signatures and construct scales on the spot.
+Pair with Circle of Fifths Explained and How to Memorize Key Signatures for the full picture.

 PRACTICE WHAT YOU LEARNED